 7. Child definition: Child taller than 1.1 meters will be charged full price, child smaller than 1.1 meters will be charged half price.

-Hotel, flight and train ticket fees are not refundable.
+Hotel, Air tickets, Train tickets, Insurance and Card fees are not refundable.

 Got Question & Quick Answer